uccser/cs-field-guide/text/chapters/en-formal-languages.md

 FSM-B: squ((el)|(ir))ch(-squ((el)|(ir))ch)*
 ```

 The language sheets from both groups are then collected in.
 Sheets from group A are distributed to group B, and vice versa.
-The pairs now read the “language” description and fill in the bottom half of the language sheet with four [strings](glossary.html#strings) that the FSM will accept and four that it will not accept.
+The pairs now read the “language” description and fill in the bottom half of the language sheet with four strings that the FSM will accept and four that it will not accept.
 Here the students are acting as “programmers”, trying to get the computer on the other side to perform a certain task.

 The language sheets are then collected in again, and those from group A distributed to group B and group B’s to group A. There is no need for pairs to get their original sheet back.
 The pairs are now “computers” and need to check that the input provided at the bottom of the language sheet conforms to the FSA.
-If one of the [strings](glossary.html#strings) is accepted or rejected incorrectly, groups will need to work out where the error came from.
+If one of the strings is accepted or rejected incorrectly, groups will need to work out where the error came from.

 Followup discussion can review whether some descriptions were longer than they needed to be or confusing to understand, and whether the language of the machines were captured properly.

-{teacher end}
+{panel end}

 {comment}